|Developed by||Game Freak|

 It was the unique and innovative appeal of these titles that the Pokémon videogame franchise as we know it now owes the foundation of it's success.
 It should also be noted that whilst Red & Blue were the first games introduced to the western world that it was actually Red & Green which were released first in Japan; Green was never released in the west however it's remake Pokémon LeafGreen did make it to western gamers many years later.

-The game's loosely tie in with the first episodes of the Pokémon animated series.
+The game's loosely tie in with the first seasons of the Pokémon animated series.
 The main differences between the titles were that Pokémon Blue as the newer of the two naturally offered some sound and visual improvements aswell as fixes to common bugs which were present in Red & Green.

 Although these titles were released at the tail end of the original Game Boy's life they quickly became popular and earned the accolade of being the best selling non-bundled titles on the Game Boy.